Can I Sue a Debt Collector?

 - Improper communications (e.g., calling too early or too late, calling you at work after you have told them not to, calling you directly when you have a lawyer)

 - Harassment or abuse (e.g., using or threatening violence, profane language, putting your name on a list of people who do not pay their bills, repeatedly calling you just to harass, annoy, or abuse you, advertising a debt for sale to try to coerce you into paying)

 - False or misleading representations (e.g., lying about who they are, the details of the debt, etc.)

-- Unfair practices (e.g., threatening to deposit a postdated check early, to repossess property without the right or intent to, calling collect so that you incur unnecessary charges, etc.)
+- Unfair practices (e.g., threatening to deposit a postdated check early, to repossess property without the right or intent to, improperly trying to garnish your wages, calling collect so that you incur unnecessary charges, etc.)

 - Improper or incomplete disclosures (e.g., failing to notify the consumer of the right to dispute the debt, hiding the creditor's name, failing to state that the debt must be disputed within thirty days or else it is presumed valid, etc.)